 Cost of Living in Portugal

-Americans will be pleased to know that the cost of living in Portugal is relatively affordable, one of the key reasons why many expats are flocking to the county.
+Americans will be pleased to know that the cost of living in Portugal is relatively affordable, one of the key reasons why many expats are flocking to the country.

 Portugal ranks in 12th position in Global Citizen Solutions pioneering Quality of Life Index, part of our innovative way to uncover the true value of a passport.
 This index factors in the cost of living, alongside the Sustainable Development Goals, levels of freedom, happiness levels, migrant acceptance, and environmental performance.